About Us Learn more about DSP and BK.

 The brothers of Beta Kappa are not only interested in business and economics, but also pursue multiple majors and minors in other areas such as government, computer science, mathematics, electrical engineering, and many more.

-The Beta Kappa chapter is dedicated to our three foci: professionalism, community service, and brotherhood.
-These foci are what define us and are what we strive to fulfill.
-Read below for brief descriptions, and click on the bolded purple words for even more on our foci and what they mean to us.
+The Beta Kappa chapter is dedicated to our three pillars: professionalism, community service, and brotherhood.
+These pillars are what define us and are what we strive to fulfill.
+Read below for brief descriptions, and click on the bolded purple words for even more on our pillars and what they mean to us.

 Professionalism is what the Beta Kappa chapter is known for around the UT-Austin campus.
 The chapter holds many educational professional events each semester.
 These events include, but are not limited to, hosting distinguished speakers, networking events, resume building, mock interviewing, and various educational workshops.
 Beta Kappa partners with companies and other student organizations to host many of its professional events, which increases the diversity of the attendees beyond Beta Kappa alone.

 Community Service has long been an important part of how the Beta Kappa chapter defines itself.
-We provide a variety of opportunities for brothers to give back to their community through organizations including the Ronald McDonald House, Triumph Over Kid Cancer, and Autism Speaks to name a few.
+We provide a variety of opportunities for brothers to give back to their community through organizations including the Ronald McDonald House, Triumph Over Kid Cancer, Autism Speaks, and Camp Kesem to name a few.
 Beta Kappa has shown its commitment to developing meaningful relationships within the community and to bettering the lives of the people its brothers encounter.

 With over 95 brothers, Beta Kappa helps you build a network of close, life-long relationships.
 These relationships are both within the Beta Kappa chapter and within the organization of Delta Sigma Pi as a whole through regional and national events.
 The Beta Kappa chapter also hosts brotherhood activities each semester designed to help grow the relationships with the outstanding members of Beta Kappa.
 The relationships developed within the chapter last a lifetime beyond active collegiate membership.